lentinj/tp-compact-keyboard/README.md

 There is also a physically-identical USB version of this keyboard.
 Fortunately this leaves Fn-Lock on by default, so isn't so annoying under Linux.

+Linux 3.17 onwards will support switching Fn-Lock natively, as well as the additional function keys on the keyboard.
+If you are using an earlier kernel you can either use ``tp-compact-keyboard`` or patch your kernel, see below.

 Paring
 ------